EarthenSky/geb-chip-8/devlog.md

 ```

 When we want to run a Chip-8 program, we'll write the instructions byte by byte into memory.
 YES YOU'RE RIGHT, THIS IS DANGEROUS!
 Since we're sharing program and general memory, programs can modify their own code.
 In reality since Chip-8 programs are so small, it's not a massive problem (whew).
 Although, it can be a little bonus!

-## keyboard

-// TODO: write this when I have more context

-## display

-// TODO: ditto

 ## instructions